Frequently Asked Questions

 Working Without an EMR

 No EMR?
 No problem!
-Here are practical solutions:
+You have two options:

 Yes!
 If you prefer paper documentation: